-Planning Support Potential Designates Technical Services Team Reports to Emergency Operations Manager ICP Counterpart Planning Section Chief Forms / Tools 201 Incident Briefing Form, 214 Activity Log, 214a Individual Activity Lo g 10111137 10013 215 Operational Planning W orksheet F Role Responsibilities The Planning Support Lea d is responsible for Assist the Emergency Operations collecting, evaluating, and d disseminating information Manager in developing objectives and about the status of the in cident and ongoing incident ensuring objectives are achievable. activities.
+Planning Support Potential Designates Technical Services Team Reports to Emergency Operations Manager ICP Counterpart P Counterpart Planning Section Chief Forms / Tools 201 Incident Briefing Form, 214 Activity Log, 214a Individual Activity Lo g 215 Operational Planning W orksheet F Role Responsibilities The Planning Support Lead is responsible for Assist the Emergency Operations collecting, evaluating, and d disseminating information Manager in developing objectives and about the status of the in cident and ongoing incident ensuring objectives are achievable. activities.
 Facilitate the CEOC planning process TI (!!!! ! !!
 0500 and develop and distribute the 201 They facilitate the CEOC p = : Incident Briefing Form. produce the 201 Incident Anticipate long-term impacts and Incident Briefing Form inc possible cascading effects, including - cy Operations Manager and potential resource requests and policy Ш provides essential inform issues in conjunction with the organization and work assignments of the Corporate Operations Support Lead.
-Incident Support Team and resources for the planned Conduct contingency planning as operational period. needed, in conjunction with Operations Ш The Planning Support Load is also responsible for Support Lead and Technical Specialists.
-The Planning Support Lead is also responsible for collating damage assessment information, gathering Collate data from initial and ongoing assessment of incident-related damage and needs, conduct impact analyses, pertinent incident inform ation, and analyzing data. and inform plans and resource The intent is to provide si tuational awareness to the decisions with assessment results.
-CEOC to enable better de Enable and support information sharing al Information System (GIS) with senior Pembina leadership. function may be allocated to the Planning Cuppert Section to assist in the de Support incident modeling and awareness.
-If the nature of the incident requires it, mapping requests.
+Incident Support Team and resources for the planned Conduct contingency planning as operational period. needed, in conjunction with Operations Ш The Dianning Support Lea d is also responsible for Support Lead and Technical Specialists.
+The Planning Support Lead is also responsible for collating damage assessment information, gathering Collate data from initial and ongoing assessment of incident-related damage pertinent incident information, and analyzing data. and needs, conduct impact analys and inform plans and resource The intent is to provide si tuational awareness to the decisions with assessment results.
+CEOC to enable better de Enable and support information sharing al Information System (GIS) with senior Pembina leadership. function may be allocated to the Planning Cuppert Section to assist in the de Support incident modeling and of the incident requires it, mapping requests.
 If necessary employ the use of a dedicated GIS Unit.
-Planning Support may be required to develop and disseminate contingency and long-term plans which Meet information requirements to may include the developr • support decisions.
+Planning Support may be required to develop and disseminate contingency and long-term plans which Meet information requirements to may include the development of recovery plans. support decisions.
 See Role Guide for further details.
 Digital version is available at The Pipeline .
 Hard copies are available in the CEOC.